A lemony slow cooker chicken breast recipe topped with capers and fresh parsley

 Serve and garnish: Pour the sauce over the chicken and garnish with lemon slices and fresh parsley or basil, if desired.

-RELATED: Pioneer Woman’s Slow Cooker Butter Chicken – Remade Healthier with Weight Watchers Personal Points
+RELATED: Pioneer Woman’s Slow Cooker Butter Chicken – Remade Healthier

 *If you purchase something using the links below, I may receive a small percentage of the sale at no cost to you.
 Thank you so much for supporting this site!